 - Blurred vision and dizziness

 - In some cases, lower back pain and leg pain

 Unless x-rays indicate that TMD causes pain, you could confuse other problems with TMD.
 In some cases, nerves irritated from TMD transmit pain to the lower body, specifically the inner thighs.
 For some symptoms of TMD that appear in less-likely places, you may consider sciatica as a cause of your radiant pain.
 Stress causes muscles throughout your body to tighten, which aggravates both TMD and sciatica symptoms.
 Muscle tension from stress tightens muscle groups in the lumbar region that connect to the neck and jaw, so sciatica could also cause TMD-like symptoms.
 Trauma-induced pain could come from either TMD or sciatica, so ask your doctor to examine your jaw for injury to help develop an effective treatment plan.

+Do you think that you have TMJ problems?
 Talk to Dr. Fondriest about his procedure for TMJ therapy.
 You can develop an effective treatment plan to stop body pain from TMD at our 60045 dentist office.
 Call (847) 234-0517 to schedule an appointment.
 We welcome patients from Lake Forest and North Shore suburbs of Chicago.